- This is GLEIF

 LEI ROC Observers

-Currently there are two LEI ROC observers to the GLEIF Board.
+Currently there are four LEI ROC observers to the GLEIF Board.